JesterXL/real-world-functional-programming-book/docs/part5/README.md

 ## Why Are We Doing This?

-Currying can make composing easier by allowing to not have to wrap functions just to simplify their arguments.
+Currying can make composing easier with less code that is sometimes reusable by allowing to not have to wrap functions just to simplify their arguments.
 Let's revist the composition in the last chapter.
 We had 4 functions to parse some people JSON string into a list of formatted names.

 ```javascript
 const parsePeopleNames = str =>